-- 1.1 Welsh Government's vision is for homelessness to be 'rare, brief and unrepeated', instructing Local Authorities to achieve this through a 'Rapid Rehousing' approach to homelessness.
-The core aim of Rapid Rehousing is to prevent homelessness; where prevention is not possible or appropriate, stable housing and support should be provided through a range of models, thereby reducing the dependency on emergency housing. - 1.2 Monmouthshire's Rapid Rehousing Transition Plan identifies four priority areas to prevent homelessness at the earliest opportunity, to minimise any time households may have to spend in temporary accommodation and to provide the right level of support at the right time to sustain future tenancies: - Priority 1 Prevent homelessness at the earliest opportunity. - Priority 2 Increase the supply of affordable and settled accommodation. - Priority 3 Provide timely and effective support to sustain accommodation. - Priority 4 Maximising resources and benefits through well connected partnerships. - 1.3 MCC will work closely with the Homesearch Partnership to facilitate adequate availability of social housing stock to help meet local homeless need through the flexible quota arrangement within the existing Monmouthshire Homesearch Housing Allocation Policy.
-Through the Housing Support Grant MCC commissions a range of housing related support, including resettlement support.
-All those accommodated through the Homelessness route will be offered this support.
+It is a requirement of Welsh Government, as per the Phase 2 Planning Guidance for Homelessness and Housing Related Support, for the Council to have a 'move-on protocol with rapid re-housing at its heart' for re-housing those in emergency/temporary homeless accommodation into suitable permanent accommodation.

+The Council is required to minimise the number of placement moves for any individual or family that experiences homeless.
+Settled permanent accommodation following a short period of time in emergency accommodation is the desire for all partners when working together to eradicate homelessness and promote sustainable tenancies.

+MCC will work closely with the Monmouthshire Housing Partnership to facilitate adequate availability of social housing stock through local housing associations to help meet local homeless need through the flexible quota arrangement within the existing Monmouthshire Homesearch Housing Allocation Policy.
+The Council is committed to RSL's having the guarantee of immediate Intensive Resettlement Housing Support for those needing to be accommodated via the homeless route.
+In the short-term this will be provided through an interim reconfigured Housing Support Grant funded service provided by Pobl.
 It is acknowledged that not all applicants may be suitable for all vacancies and there may be occasions where an allocation is considered as too high risk.
-In these rare circumstances the applicant can be bypassed, however, all such bypasses and the reasons why, must be reported to the Council at the time of bypass for monitoring purposes. - 1.4 Should this support not be available this may prevent the Council from moving someapplicants on to permanent accommodation. - 1.5 On a homeless determination and a Band 1 status assessment under the Homesearch Allocation Policy, Housing Options Officers will work closely with Homesearch Officers to ensure registration of housing applications and minimise delays in processing applications.
-The allocated Support Worker will be involved by providing individual support plans to illustrate the intensity of support to be delivered, as well as the individual's commitment to working towards a successful tenancy. - 1.6 Any barriers to an offer of accommodation, such as previous rent arrears, will be negotiated by this triage, and if necessary, the Council will utilise the Homeless Prevention Fund to reduce/refund arrears.
-Any support issues such as previous behaviour or substance misuse issues which could inhibit an offer being successful, will be addressed via the support plan and evidenced by the involvement of the Substance Misuse Assertive Outreach Worker (also part of MCC bid), and Mental Health services. - 1.7 To further support individual clients, the Council or support providers will refer clients the multi-agency Housing Intervention Panel to consider and identify solutions.
-The Council, housing associations and support providers are committedto both referring clients and attending meetings.
+In these rare circumstances the applicant can be bypassed, however, all such bypasses and the reasons why, must be reported to the Council at the time of bypass for monitoring purposes.

+Should this support not be available this may prevent the Council from moving some applicants on to permanent accommodation.

+On a homeless determination and a Band 1 status assessment under the Homesearch Allocation Policy, Housing Options Officers will work closely with Homesearch Officers to ensure registration of housing applications and minimise delays in processing applications.
+The allocated Support Worker will be involved by providing individual support plans to illustrate the intensity of support to be delivered, as well as the individual's commitment to working towards a successful tenancy.

+Any barriers to an offer of accommodation, such as previous rent arrears, will be negotiated by this triage, and if necessary, the Council will utilise the Homeless Prevention Fund to reduce/refund arrears.
+Any support issues such as previous behaviour or substance misuse issues which could inhibit an offer being successful, will be addressed via the support plan and evidenced by the involvement of the Substance Misuse Assertive Outreach Worker (also part of MCC bid), and Mental Health services.

+To further support individual clients, the Council or support providers will refer clients into the multi-agency Housing Intervention Panel to consider and identify solutions.
+The Council, housing associations and support providers are committed to both referring clients and attending meetings.

-1.8 As the Temporary Accommodation and Resettlement Support Service are delivered through the same providers, there will be a seamless move with support during the re settlement process.
-High-intensity flexible, client-led support will be provided for between 12 to 16 weeks, with ongoing support being provided via the RSL or genericfloating support service after this period.
+As the Temporary Accommodation and Resettlement Support Service are delivered through the same Providers, there will be a seamless move with support during the resettlement process.
+High-intensity flexible, client-led support will be provided for between 12 to 16 weeks, with ongoing support being provided via the RSL or generic floating support service after this period.